davesnuthouse/RedGuild/README.md

 * ML Scorecard loads names without needing reset
 * Inviter shows "In your group 0" when not grouped (cosmetic)
 * Hide in group should not remove checked names from summary on Inviter
+* Window wont move with ML Scorecard open
+* Escape does not close the addon (not really a bug - QOL)